 Carolina Nobre, PhD student, Visualization / Computer Science

-For up to date office hours and cancellations, time or location changes please refer to your Canvas Calendar.
+For up to date office hours and cancellations, time or location changes please refer to our Google Calendar.

 Previous Versions of this Class

 If you want to look ahead in the class (in particular regarding slides) you can browse last year’s page here:

 Utah CS-5630/CS5660 2016